-This Agreement shall be effective the 1st day of July 1, 2014, and shall remain in full force and effective through the 30th day of June 2017, and year to year thereafter unless modified as provided for herein, except that if negotiations are in process and a new Agreement has not been reached by June 30, 2017, the provisions of this Agreement shall continue in full force and effect until settlement is reached.
-After July 1, 2017, no raises will be granted until a new salary schedule is negotiated.
+This Agreement shall be effective the 1st day of July 1, 2017, and shall remain in full force and effect through the 30th day of June 2021 and year to year thereafter unless modified as provided for herein, except that if negotiations are in process and a new Agreement has not been reached by June 30, 2021, the provisions of this Agreement (except for any wage increase provisions) shall continue in full force and effect until settlement is reached.

-- A. By February 1, 2017, the AIRPORT AUTHORITY and AAPOPA shall submit written notice to each other of their intent to begin negotiations over changes in any one or more of the provisions contained in this Agreement. - B. The provisions of this Agreement are subject to re-negotiation at any time with the mutual consent of both parties.
+- A. By February 1, 2021, the AIRPORT AUTHORITY and AAPOPA shall submit written notice to each other of their intent to begin negotiations over changes in any one or more of the provisions contained in this Agreement. - B. The provisions of this Agreement are subject to re-negotiation at any time with the mutual consent of both parties.